 - If your child is under 3 months of age, see a doctor right away.
 It is more difficult to assess the condition of a baby this age, even if he seems to be doing fine after a blow to the head.

-For 6 hours after the blow to the head – If your child wants to sleep, let him.
+In the first 6 hours after the blow to the head – If your child wants to sleep, let him.
 But wake him up every two to three hours to make sure he is reacting normally.
 If he is still reacting normally after six hours, you can let him sleep as he usually would.

 You can also call Info-Santé at any time by dialling 8-1-1 if you have any concerns.